 MindMeister is a mind-mapping tool that can be used for website structure planning.
 It lets you to create visual representations of your website’s content and hierarchy and includes collaboration tools that allow you easily work in teams.

 Planning the Website Design

 There are many websites dedicated to just about anything you can think of today.
-Still, each website needs a unique design that allows it to flourish.
+Still, each website needs a unique design that allows it to flourish and follows the web design best practices at the same time.
 To do this, you need to once again look at your brand, your target audience, and the purpose of your website to guide your design decisions.